 Conclusion + my number 1 recommendation

-Sexual harassment is a very serious and unacceptable offence which ultimately can lead severe personal health problems.
+Sexual harassment is a very serious and unacceptable offense that ultimately can lead to severe personal health problems.
 Fortunately more and more companies have become aware of these consequences.
 It is also important to know that those who bully have to prove their innocence.
 Therefore, it is usually easier to say that the employer has not done enough.
 The onus will then be on the employer to prove that he has done enough on prevention.